Black Titan

-Black Titan, is a public artwork by American artist John Spaulding, located on the grounds of the Indianapolis Art Center, which is in Indianapolis, Indiana, United States.
+Black Titan, is a public artwork by American artist John Spaulding, located on the grounds of the Indy Art Center, which is in Indianapolis, Indiana, United States.

 Background

-Before the piece was installed at the Indianapolis Art Center, it was exhibited at shows in New York, followed by Indiana Black Expo in 1985 and The Children's Museum of Indianapolis.
+Before the piece was installed at the Indy Art Center, it was exhibited at shows in New York, followed by Indiana Black Expo in 1985 and The Children's Museum of Indianapolis.
 Artist John Spaulding originally wanted the sculpture to depict a 16-foot-tall boxer.
 However, the proposed piece was too expensive, so he created a bust of a boxer, instead.
 The sculpture took one year to create.

 Description

 The sculpture is a cast bronze bust of a black boxer in his early twenties.
 His features are dramatic - bulging eyes, a large nose, and large ears.
 His hair is short and cropped.
 The bust sits upon a concrete base (approx. 37 × 40½ × 54 inches).

 The sculpture's concrete base has an inscription reading: By/John/Spaulding.